Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 Don’t Reuse Addresses

 Bitcoin Address reuse is basically an accident and shouldn’t ever be done.
 Doing so not only kills your privacy but the other persons too.
-Most modern wallets do this automatically for you now though so it’s not a big issues, it’s just something to make sure you never do.
+Most modern wallets do this automatically for you now though so it’s not a big issues, but it’s just something to make sure you never do.

 Don’t Use Public Block Explorers

 If you don’t have your own Full Bitcoin Node and have to use a public block explorer, make sure to mask your IP by connecting to them via Tor, or at least use a VPN.
-More broadly, you should avoid or minimise third parties as much as possible as they’re always huge privacy and security holes.
+More broadly, you should avoid or minimize third parties as much as possible as they’re always huge privacy and security holes.

 Bitcoin Surveillance And Chain Analysis

 Finally you should be aware that surveillance of the open Bitcoin Blockchain is something that happens on a massive scale.
-Chain Analysis companies are a thing and work together with centralised exchanges and other data mining operators to gather the most complete picture they can in order to sell this data to anyone and everyone.
+Chain Analysis companies are a thing and work together with centralized exchanges and other data mining operators to gather the most complete picture they can in order to sell this data to anyone and everyone.

 Chain analysis is the surveillance of the Bitcoin blockchain and application of various heuristics to try and give a best guess as to who likely owns what bitcoins.
 This is possible because the Bitcoin blockchain is open and free for anyone to view.
 You don’t need to know how this all works, you just need to know that these companies exist and work closely with governments.